 Anyone with questions about a City public meeting, is asked to call City Clerk Randall Jones (816) 380-8916.

 The City is working across all departments and with the professionals at the Cass County Health Department to prevent potential spread and ensure proper measures and precautions are in place.
-As of April 8, there are four known case of COVID-19 in Harrisonville, and 27 cases have been reported in Cass County.
-Tragically, one person has died, as a result of COVID-19.
+As of May 27, there are 29 known cases of COVID-19 in Harrisonville, and 83 cases have been reported in Cass County.
+Tragically, eight people have died, as a result of COVID-19.
 Click here to view the Cass County Health Department’s community-case numbers.

 The City of Harrisonville is taking steps to support the Cass County Health Department’s state of local disaster emergency declaration regarding COVID-19.
 The CCHD is the county’s public health expert and authority, and the City of Harrisonville will fully support their efforts to keep the community safe.